dorobekmateusz/dorobekmateusz.github.io/_posts/2019-12-09-Chatbots-Practical-Introduction.md

 Now we know that we can build chatbots on multiple levels - using ready solution, using framework or designing its architecture by yourself.
 Whether we are building a small project for fun or big application for corporation we will have similar problems with language representation.
 There are plenty techniques that helps machine understand natural language with statistical or knowledge domain background, requiring deeper understanding of machine and deep learning and language syntactics itself.
 To create chatbot from scratch you'll need enormous range of skills, so don't be afraid to trust solutions that works, learn how they work and try them out.

-*The biggest winners don't create unique solutions, they use simple solutions in unique way.*
+*The biggest winners don't create an unique solutions, they use simple solutions in unique way.*

 9 Dec 2019 [Mateusz Dorobek](https://mateuszdorobek.pl/)